Launching new

 • Shot of a detail or texture

 If you choose to go for an angle other than 90 degrees, it’s good to double-check how your flat lay clothing photography setup stacks up to the concept.
-What are you getting in terms of background?
-Do you have some glaring or flash reflecting in a different way?
+What are you getting in terms of flat lay background?
+Do you have some glaring or flash reflecting (with a diffuser) in a different way?
 Is the lighting OK or do you need to adjust it for a 3/4th angled shot?

-When we work in our flat lay photography studio in New York, we always pay extra attention to the positioning of all of the symmetrically-designed objects symmetrically.
+When we work in our flat lay photography studios in New York and Los Angeles, we always pay extra attention to the positioning of all of the symmetrically-designed objects symmetrically.
 We can even use a ruler to ensure the distance from the rightest line of the photographed garment is exactly the same as the opposite distance on the left.
+Also, a great example when we talk about symmetry is a rule of thirds.
+It is a compositional guideline in photography that involves dividing the image into nine equal parts by using two equally spaced horizontal lines and two equally spaced vertical lines.
+By placing the subject of the photograph along these lines or at their intersections, the composition becomes more balanced and visually appealing.
+This technique leads to more dynamic and interesting photos.

-Not only does it reduce post-production time, but it also provides the overall feeling of harmony and balance, which absence may subconsciously scare a perfectionist away without even realizing the reason for the urge to bounce.
+Not only do these points reduce post-production time, but it also provides the overall feeling of harmony and balance, which absence may subconsciously scare a perfectionist away without even realizing the reason for the urge to bounce.

 Flat lay ecommerce photography standards are rather strict on global marketplaces, but if you are shooting for a personal website, there can be different shadow requirements in the technical specification: